 CHARLES EDWARD LEATHERLAND 1898 - 1992

-Born in April 1898 in Birmingham, son of a former army bandmaster, Charles suffered an early tragedy when his mother died when he was 10 years old.
+Born in 1898 in Birmingham, he was the son of a former army bandmaster, but suffered an early tragedy when his mother died when he was 10 years old.
 He left school at 14 and joined the army at the start of the First World War, serving in the Royal Warwickshire Regiment and becoming a Company Sergeant Major at the age of only 20.

 After the War, he became a journalist on local newspapers in Birmingham and Macclesfield and a political campaigner.
-In 1924 he joined the Labour Party Press Department in London writing party pamphlets, speaker's notes for MPs, and reporting what happened in the House of Commons as a lobby correspondent.
-In 1929 he became Political Sub-Editor on the Daily Herald, the leading Labour daily newspaper.
-He worked for as a Daily Herald journalist for 34 years, becoming News Editor, Night Editor, Political Editor and finally Assistant Editor.
+In 1924 he joined the Labour Party Press Department in London writing party pamphlets, speaker's notes for MPs, and reporting Parliamentary proceedings as a lobby correspondent.
+In 1929 he became Political Sub-Editor on the Daily Herald, the leading Labour supporting daily newspaper.
+He spent thirty four years with the Daily Herald becoming News Editor, Night Editor, Political Editor and finally Assistant Editor.

-In the 1930s Leatherland bought an Old Rectory in the village of Dunton in Essex.
-He became a leading figure in Essex life.
-He was closely involved in Essex local government and politics, becoming Chairman of Essex County Council where he played a major role in the foundation of Essex Univeristy.
-He became a magistrate and a prolific writer on local government affairs in the press.
+In the 1930s Leatherland bought an Old Rectory in the village of Dunton, Essex.
+He became a leading figure in Essex local government and politics, becoming Chairman of Essex County Council where he played a major role in the foundation of Essex Univeristy.
+He became a magistrate and was a prolific writer on local government affairs in the press.

 Webmaster : David Richards